vmedea/hifive1-argb-fx/README.md

 # Credits

 - Loosely based on hifive1-neopixel by Curt Brune, but it uses SPI instead of GPIO bit-banging, takes commands through the UART, and uses interrupts to drive timing.
 Also, the effects have been changed.
 Not much of the original code remains.
+But thanks a lot for getting me started.